maswiebe/maswiebe.github.io/_posts/2024-08-20-perfsub_cts.md

 To conclude, note that vacancy chains and yuppie fishtanks are closely related.
 A vacancy chain allows a local resident to upgrade, reducing demand for old housing.
 A yuppie fishtank absorbs demand from a rich newcomer, preventing a demand increase for old housing.
+And the [reversal tests](https://en.wikipedia.org/wiki/Reversal_test) work as expected.
+Reducing the supply of new apartments (say, a new building burns down) causes a demand cascade, while reducing demand for new apartments (say, deporting yuppies) creates a vacancy chain.

 <!-- could model vacancy chain as demand increase from local upgrading, which pushes someone else down, raising prices of both -->